Manage and edit lookup tables

 - Perform the necessary query operations to get the new required one.

-- Now click the gear icon in the query toolbar and select Table Operations → Set this query in lookup.
+- Now click the gear icon in the query toolbar and select Set query change in lookup.

 - Click Save settings.
 The static query lookup is now updated.